Owen Miller Player Props: Brewers vs. Orioles

 Owen Miller At The Plate

-- Miller is batting .317 with 10 doubles, four home runs and seven walks.
+- Miller is hitting .313 with 10 doubles, four home runs and seven walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.